JFeuchter/Shopify-Scripts/README.md

 This script uses a cupon code which is set to 0% discount so it wont affect the products price.
 It is only used as a trigger for you to apply the discount you need.
 If you want to use bulk discounts you can use the term include, else you can use a "==" comparative for exact cupon names.
 In the case of this code, it discounts 1 product of a certain product_vendor.
 Thought this can be changed to fit any needs using the products: tags, product_type or vendor.
 Or any other information from the lineitem or variant.
 Also worth noticing this code discounts 1 product to the highest priced product in the cart.

+2. show_cupon.rb

+This script uses two case senarios to detect if a cart has the necesary items for the cupon to apply.
+Here you can add more complex logic to the cupons requirements to be acepted.
+What I did here was use two functions to decide wether or not a cupon would be acepted.
+If its acepted, the cupon will show on the products as a property of one of them, a message if you will for the client to add upon the checkout.
+Its up to the client if he uses ir or not.
+If requires are not met, and the user tries to add the cupone then the cupon gets rejected and shows a message of why it was regected.

 MORE COMING SOON :D